spring-cloud/spring-cloud-function/spring-cloud-function-samples/function-azure-di-samples/README.md

 ## Running Locally

 NOTE: To run locally on top of `Azure Functions`, and to deploy to your live Azure environment, you will need `Azure Functions Core Tools` installed along with the Azure CLI (see [here](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-java?tabs=bash%2Cazure-cli%2Cbrowser#configure-your-local-environment)).

+NOTE: [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) version `4.0.5030` or newer is required!

 For some configuration you would need the [Azurite emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-emulator) as well.

 Then build and run the sample: